Beaurains Treasure

 The Beaurains Treasure (or Arras Treasure) is the name of an important Roman hoard found in Beaurains, a suburb of the city of Arras, northern France in 1922.
 Soon after its discovery, much of the treasure was dispersed, to be sold on the antiquities market.
 The largest portion of the hoard can be found in the local museum in Arras and in the British Museum.

 Discovery

-The treasure was accidentally discovered inside a pottery vessel during building work at Beaurains, Pas-de-Calais on 21 September 1922.
+The treasure was discovered inside a pottery vessel during building work at Beaurains, Pas-de-Calais on 21 September 1922.
 Two Belgian workmen were digging for clay when they unearthed the treasure a short depth underground.
 Unfortunately, much of the treasure disappeared overnight and a great part of it was sold on the antiquities market.
-Items from the Beaurains Treasure are now found in collections worldwide, but the two institutions with the greatest proportion of the hoard are the Musée d'Arras and the British Museum.
+Items from the Beaurains Treasure are now found in collections worldwide, but the two institutions with the greatest proportions of the hoard are the Musée d'Arras and the British Museum.